 Lessons Applied – Updating BriteCore’s Typographic Hierarchy

-When deciding to reevaluate our typography, I had a few goals in mind:
+When reevaluating our typography, I had a few goals in mind:

 - Create differentiation between levels of the hierarchy